pelias/pbf2json/README.md

 Since version `6.0` centroids and bounding boxes are also computed for relations, the calulations are based off the largest member way by area.

+Note: if a `relation` does not contain at least one `way` then it will not be output.

 ### Leveldb

 This library uses `leveldb` to store the lat/lon info about nodes so that it can denormalize the ways for you.